 From the QFD, we obtained the targeted values of engineering requirements and determine the importance of each engineering requirement with the help of absolute technical importance and relative technical importance.
-QFD table is showing below.
+QFD table is shown below in Table 3.

-Table 3: QFD
+Tab le 3: QFD

-Engineering Requirements Customer Requirements Importance Provide Torque Specify Material Perfect location for spring Must not contact with ankle Not complicated design
+Engineering Requirements Importance Provide Torque Specify Material Perfect location for spring Must not contact with ankle Not complicated design

 Measured the required torque 9 9 3 1 1 1

 Make the design lightweight 3 1 3 3 3

 Make the people with disability walk normaly 3 1 1 3 1

 It must be non-invasive 1 3 1 3 1 3

 It must be simple as possible 1 1 3 3 3 1

 Technical Importance: Raw Score 88 34 27 31 25

 Technical Importance: Relative Weight 42.9% 16.6% 13.2% 15.1% 12.2%

 Techanical Target Value 7 - - - -

 Units Nm - - - -

-From the above table, it is clear that most important engineering requirement is "Provide torque from 0 - 7 Nm and 0-21Nm which will be the torque out of the pulley" and the least important engineering requirement is "Not complicated design".
+From the above table, it is clear that the highest ranked engineering requirement is "Provide torque from 0 - 7 Nm and 0-21Nm which will be the torque out of the pulley" and the least important engineering requirement is "Not complicated design".
 It can see that provide torque has a raw value of 88 and RTI value of 42.9% whereas not complicated design has a raw value of 25 and RTI value of 12.2%.
+Research has shown that compliant actuators have an advantage in that they not just have a positive unsettling influence dismissal mode (through the consistence), yet in addition have adequate power following transmission capacity.
+The consistent actuators examined in this article were assessed for use in an exoskeleton for walk preparing reason yet might discover more extensive application.
+Most importantly the particular application will be depicted, trailed by models and accomplished execution of the actuators.
+Therefore, when the needed motor torques will be high, actuator will not just have an ideal unsettling influence dismissal mode (through the consistence), yet additionally have adequate bandwidth.